agileapps-dev-com/quick-starter/starter-templates/angular/README.md

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.

-## Build

-Run `ng build` to build the project.
-The build artifacts will be stored in the `dist/` directory.
-Use the `--prod` flag for a production build.

-## Compiling ace-lib theme:
+## Build ace-lib theme
-run `npm run compile-theme` to generate the theme.css file from the theme.scss, available inside `~/src/assets/themes/default` directory.
+run `npm run build:theme` to generate the theme.css file from the theme.scss, available inside `~/src/assets/themes/default` directory.

+## Build CUI template
+Run `npm run gen:tmpl` generates the cui template for packaging.
+It compiles the SCSS files used for theming, performs the producton build and generates the `templates-details.json`.

+The generated CUI template artifacts will be available in the `./dist/app-template/` directory.
+You will need to 'zip' this directory before uploading to agileapps platform.
+>Note: You might need to remove the *.scss and *.ico files present inside `./dist/app-template/` directory before zipping it, unless you have explicitly white-listed these file extensions in your AgileApps instance.
+Otherwise, your template installation would fail.

 ## Running unit tests